Step 4: Implementation

 Not all logistics-related externalities are a function of energy consumption.
 There are other effects such as noise, vibration, and accidents.
 This can be expressed either with respect to vehicle-km in the case of road transport or with reference to the throughput of warehouses, terminals, etc. A key parameter would be externalities per vehicle kilometre.

-Identification of Projects / Strategies and Prioritization
+Identification of projects / strategies and prioritization

 Once the framework that will be applied has been defined and the relevant sustainability levers have been identified, the next step is to identify potential projects, measures and policies that will address existing sustainability gaps and bottlenecks that prevail in the freight transport sector.